Nathan-Potgieter/Making-of-MCmarket/README.md

 Carlo simulation package that generates asset return data, with a prespecified correlation structure and dynamic dependencies.
-Ideally the user will be able to adjust a “leverage” parameter, which will determine the markets left-tail dependency, and in turn effect likelihood of entering a “crisis period” characterized by extreme joint drawdowns.
+Ideally the user will be able to adjust a “leverage” parameter, which will determine the markets left-tail dependency, and in turn effect the likelihood of entering a “crisis period” characterized by extreme joint drawdowns.

 Elliptical copulas are used to induce the correlation in the simulated